felikemath/research_projects/project4.md

 <br/>

 ## Summary
 In this project, I developed a complete mobile application of an AI-based handwriting digit recognition, including building 4 models of different complexities, training and saving the models, building the backend micro-web-server, and writing the frontend mobile application.
-Evaluation of these models demonstrated how the modules and techniques (such as BatchNormalization, DropOut, Convolution, Data Augmentation) play roles in neuron networks.
+Evaluation of these models demonstrated how the modules and techniques (such as BatchNormalization, DropOut, Convolution, Data Augmentation, etc.) play roles in deep learning neural networks.

 <br/>
 <br/>